NoBrainerORM/nobrainer.io/docs/caching.md

 `criteria.limit(10000)` will return a new criteria instance with an empty cache.
 Nevertheless, chaining `preload()` will carry the cache over when present, and will eager load missing documents on top of the existing caches.

+Calling `first` or `count` repeatedly on the same criteria without having enumerated items beforehand will always trigger a database call.

 If you do not want to use the cache, you can chain `without_cache` in the criteria.
 This will ensure to never use the cache on that criteria.
 You may